 Client API exposed /ease of integration with existing product platforms via REST endpoint.

-Search debug/tuning capabilities (why a search is returning what it does)
+Search debug/tuning capabilities (why a search is returning what it does).

-The Scopus stopword list will be provided and should be applied to most fields (with the exception of the punctuation sensitive versions of the fields).
+A signed URL for he Scopus stopword list is provided in the appendix.
+Stopwords should be applied to specified fields identified in the in the Scopus 13.3 Index Profile (with the exception of the punctuation sensitive versions of the fields).

 Benchmarking